Multi-Armed Bandits and Quantum Channel Oracles: Setting and Main Results

-We now consider three different settings that are characterized by the degree of control that we have over the space $\mc{H}_P$ determining the internal randomness of the bandits. \begin{enumerate} \item We have full control over the space $\mc{H}_P$, i.e., we can apply arbitrary unitary operators to the system $\mc{H}_A\otimes \mc{H}_P\otimes \mc{H}_R$ and a potential work space. \item We can prepare an arbitrary computational basis state $\omega\in\mc{H}_P$ but have no further access to $\mc{H}_P$ except through the oracle $O$. \item The state of $\mc{H}_P$ will always be a pure state $\omega$ which is unobserved and selected uniformly at random from the fixed basis and resampled after each invocation of $O$, i.e., each oracle invocation uses a different copy of the maximally mixed state on $\mc{H}_P$. \end{enumerate} We now give a different (almost equivalent) characterization of the second and third setting described above, which eliminates the Hilbert space $\mc{H}_P$ which models the internal randomness.
-For this, it is convenient to define for $X\in \{0,1\}^N$ the oracle $O_X$ acting on $\mc{H}_A\otimes \mc{H}_R$ by
+We will discuss potential applications in the quantum setting below, but first we consider different variants of the problem above.
+Motivated by the differences from the classical setting, we investigate three different settings that are characterized by the degree of control that we have over the space $\mc{H}_P$ determining the internal randomness of the bandits. \begin{enumerate} \item We have full control over the space $\mc{H}_P$, i.e., we can apply arbitrary unitary operators to the system $\mc{H}_A\otimes \mc{H}_P\otimes \mc{H}_R$ and a potential work space. \item We can prepare an arbitrary computational basis state $\omega\in\mc{H}_P$ but have no further access to $\mc{H}_P$ except through the oracle $O$. \item For each pull of the arm, i.e., for each invocation of $O$ the state of $\mc{H}_P$ is a uniformly random basis state $\ket{\omega}$ which is resampled in each step.
+Equivalently, each oracle invocation uses a different copy of the maximally mixed state on $\mc{H}_P$. \end{enumerate} We now discuss how the restricted control over $\mc{H}_P$ can be related to settings without an explicit space $\mc{H}_P$ which are therefore closer to the standard setup of classical bandits.
+We define for $X\in \{0,1\}^N$ (corresponding to a vector of binary rewards) the oracle $O_X$ acting on $\mc{H}_A\otimes \mc{H}_R$ by

-Let us assume that $X_t\in \{0,1\}^d$ is a sequence of i.i.d.\ random variables where the coordinates $X_t^i$ are independent and $\mathrm{Ber}(p_i)$ distributed.
-Then we can phrase the second scenario above almost equivalently (by identifying $r_i(t)=X_t^i$ where $t=1,\ldots$ enumerates a computational basis) as having access to the sequence of oracles
+Let us assume that $X_t\in \{0,1\}^N$ is a sequence of i.i.d.\ random variables where the coordinates $X_t^i$ are independent and $\mathrm{Ber}(p_i)$ distributed.
+Then having access to the sequence of oracles

+is similar to the second scenario above (by identifying $r_i(\omega_t)=X_t^i$ where $\omega_t$ enumerates the basis of $\mc{H}_P$).
+Note that here we assume for simplicity that the coordinates $X^i_t$ are independent, while the general oracle definition in \eqref{eq:def_oracle_general} can also model correlated rewards for different arms.
+In the classical setting, this is not important because we can never observe the rewards of two different arms in the same round.
+In the quantum setting, it might matter because we can query the arms in superposition.